 4. The expiration of the license.

-P. A licensee or an employee of the licensee shall not advertise for or solicit mortgage business in any manner without using the name and license number as issued on the mortgage broker's principal place of business license, except that a licensee may employ or refer to the commonly used name and any trademarks or service marks of any affiliate.
-If a license is issued in the name of a natural person, nothing in the advertising or solicitation may imply the license is in the name of another person or entity.
-For the purposes of this subsection, "advertise" does not include business cards, radio and television advertising directed at national or regional markets and promotional items except if those items contain rates or terms on which a mortgage loan may be obtained.
+P. A licensee or an employee of the licensee shall not advertise for or solicit mortgage business in any manner without using the license name, or other assumed name or trade name that is submitted to the department pursuant to section 6-117, and the license number.
+If a license is issued in the name of a natural person, the advertising or solicitation may not imply the license is in the name of another person or entity.
+For the purposes of this subsection, advertise does not include business cards, radio and television advertising directed at national or regional markets and promotional items except if those items contain rates or terms on which a mortgage loan may be obtained.

 Q. A licensee shall not employ any person unless the licensee: